 Choosing a Canoe for Family Paddling

 Most people have a fixed idea in their head of a canoe, which is typically a ‘Kayak’ rather than a ‘Canoe’.
-Rather than get into the differences now, let’s get straight to the different types available and what’s best for the family when choosing a canoe.
+Rather than get into the differences now, let’s go straight to the different types of canoe available, and what’s best for the family when choosing a canoe.

 These are ideal for family paddling as they are fairly stable, most could easily take a couple of adults and a couple of small kids, plus some other gear (such as coats, picnic, etc.).

-Expect to pay anywhere between £400-£600.
+Expect to pay from £400-£600 for one though.
 Decent second hand ones retain their values well, so it can be hard finding a bargain that hasn’t been damaged and neglected.

 There are some beautiful wooden ones available, but most, especially those used by families, are made from strong plastic.